IBM-Cloud/docs/services/Cloudant/guides/replication_guide.md

 ```
 {:codeblock}

-_Example of monitoring a replication process, using the command line:_
+_Example of using the command line to monitor a replication process:_

 ```sh
 curl 'https://myaccount.cloudant.com/_replicator/weekly_backup'